EDISONcommunity/EDSF/README.md

 The `website` branch hosts the React website development code under the `edsf-website` directory.

 For most development, head to the `src` directory in the `edsf-website` directory.
 The file `index.js` is the top node of development.
-It is built around to the root node in the `index.html` file located in the `public` directory.
+It is built around the root node in the `index.html` file located in the `public` directory.

 ## Dependencies
-In `edsf-website`, install React packages: `npm i`
+Install React packages: `npm i`

 ## Running localhost
 Run `npm start` to start the local server.